Kyun-J/FlexHybridApp-Scripts/README.md

 **This library cannot be used alone.**

 \$flex object is basically created in native(AOS, iOS) and inserted into webview.
-If you call \$flex on the webpage before it is inserted, you will get an error.
+Therefore, if you call \ $ flex on WebPage, such as desktop, an error will occur.

 **This library prevents errors by creating \$flex objects in advance,
 It exists to make it easy to add items to declare.**